 1.3.4.
 Single channel bedrock rivers

-A last main category is what I will call ‘single channel bedrock rivers’, still a very generalist term for a wide variety of channel types.
+A last main category is what I will call ‘single channel bedrock rivers’, still a very generalist term for a wide variety of channel types (which could also include rock gardens or sediment substrates).
 As the name says, those rivers have in common that they are single channel, and their flow morphology is far more variable and highly dependent on bedrock morphology along their course.
 Such bedrock features imply more varied paddling, with the possibility of technical rapids and whitewater, boilers and whirlpools even in rivers which have a low overall gradient.
-This especially holds for high-discharge rivers which move through gorges and canyons.
+This is especially true for high-discharge rivers which move through gorges and canyons.
 Log jams are very common in forested areas.
 Single channel bedrock rivers occur anywhere in the world and require extensive trip planning if you want to paddle uncharted rivers, both in terms of rapids and in terms of potential take out locations for scouting and/or portaging (for example, it might not be able to take out and portage once you have entered into steep gorges and canyons).
 An example is given below in Joery Truyen’s video from his Peel & Hart river expedition in the Canadian Yukon area – check out what happens at 2:03 in a high volume, but relatively low-gradient bedrock section!

 1.3.5.
 Alternation of channel types

 Obviously, a stream will not have one single channel type all the way from its source down to the sea or its confluence with another stream.
 As a rule of thumb, the gradient of a river will gradually decrease the further you move downstream; high gradient channels will thus mainly occur high in the catchment area.